2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Experiments

 \subsubsection{Testing results}

-The 3D data volume (224×224×20) defined by green double arrows in Fig. \ref{fig10}a is likewise extracted for testing.
-As shown in Fig. \ref{fig11}b–\ref{fig11}d, the performance of T-2D remains markedly inferior to that of T-3D and T-2.5D, which is also supported by the strongest signal leakage in its residual image (Fig. \ref{fig11}f) and local similarity map (Fig. \ref{fig11}i).
-In contrast, the performance of T-2.5D is very close to that of T-3D, as shown in Fig. \ref{fig11}h and \ref{fig11}k.
+The 3D data volume (224×224×20) defined by green double arrows in Fig. \ref{fig11} is likewise extracted for testing.
+As shown in Fig. \ref{fig13}b–\ref{fig13}e, the performances of POCS and T-2D remain markedly inferior to those of T-3D and T-2.5D, which are also supported by the strongest signal leakage in their residual images (Fig. \ref{fig13}g and \ref{fig13}h) and local similarity map (Fig. \ref{fig13}k and \ref{fig13}l).
+In contrast, the performance of T-2.5D is very close to that of T-3D, as shown in Fig. \ref{fig13}j and \ref{fig13}n.

-Similarly, the tenth line is illustrated in Fig. \ref{fig12} as a 2D view.
-The numerical results in Fig. \ref{fig12}d and little leakage in Fig. \ref{fig12}h indicate the great interpolation ability of T-2.5D.
+Similarly, the tenth line is illustrated in Fig. \ref{fig14} as a 2D view.
+The numerical results in Fig. \ref{fig14}i and little leakage in Fig. \ref{fig14}j indicate the great interpolation ability of T-2.5D.